merenlab/merenlab.org/_posts/anvio/2018-07-23-microbial-omics-workshop.md

                min_weight_fraction_leaf=0.0, n_estimators=64, n_jobs=1,
                oob_score=True, random_state=1, verbose=0, warm_start=False)

 ### Model Results

 The model finished, let's check the oob value (a kind of R^2 estimation for the model.
-For more details refer to [this part of the scikit-learn docummentation](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor.score).
+For more details refer to [this part of the scikit-learn docummentation](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor.score)).

 ```python
 RF.oob_score_
 ```

-    0.10409841701423317
+    -0.029949172312407013

-Let's look at the importance of the features:
+This doesn't look great (to understand why, you can refer to [this question on stats.stackexchange.com](https://stats.stackexchange.com/questions/133406/is-a-negative-oob-score-possible-with-scikit-learns-randomforestregressor).
+In essence, this means that the model has no prediction power.
+Despite this, let's look at the importance of the features.
+We will take the 10 most important features according to the model, and plot the abundance of crassphage against the abundance of each of the most important taxa:

 ```python